 Psychedelic-Assisted Therapy (PAT), or psychedelicassisted psychotherapy, emphasises the adjunctive role of the psychedelic compound within a therapeutic framework.
 It follows a three-phase model: preparation sessions, supervised dosing sessions, and integration therapy.
-This approach emphasises the central role of therapeutic processing therapeutic alliance in facilitating and the psychological change alongside pharmacological effects of the psychedelic compound.
+This approach emphasises the central role of therapeutic processing and the therapeutic alliance in facilitating psychological alongside pharmacological effects of the psychedelic compound.

-MDMA-Assisted Therapy (MDMA-AT, MAT) represents a specific form of PAT using MDMA.
+MDMA-Assisted Therapy (MDMA-AT, represents a specific form of PAT using MDMA.
 It typically involves 2-3 monthly eight-hour dosing → sessions, with multiple preparation and integration sessions.
-The therapy leverages MDMA's empathogenic effects to enhance therapeutic processing, particularly for trauma-related conditions like PTSD.
+The therapy leverages empathogenic effects to enhance therapeutic processing, particularly for trauma-related conditions like PTSD.

 Therapeutic Approaches vary across the spectrum of psychedelic treatments.
-More intensive therapeutic models place the therapeutic relationship and psychological processing at the centre of treatment, viewing the drug as a catalyst for deeper psychological contrast, minimal work.
-In 'psychological support' models emphasise a more limited role for the therapist, focusing primarily on ensuring safety and comfort during administration while attributing therapeutic benefits primarily to the pharmacological effects of the compound itself.
+More intensive therapeutic models place the therapeutic relationship and psychological processing at the centre of treatment, viewing the drug as a catalyst for deeper psychological work.
+In contrast, minimal 'psychological support' models emphasise a more limited role for the therapist, focusing primarily on ensuring safety and comfort during drug administration while attributing therapeutic benefits primarily to the pharmacological effects of the compound itself.